Creating an Issue

 - Optional: To create a series of similar issues – with the same Project and Issue Type – select the Create another check box at the bottom of the dialog.

 - When you are satisfied with the content of your issue, click the Create button.

 If you selected the Create another check box (above), a new Create Issue dialog appears.
-Depending on your configuration, some of the fields may be pre-populated.
+Depending on your configuration and the values you may have specified when creating previous issues, some of the fields in the new Create Issue dialog box may be pre-populated.
 Make sure you check they're all correct before creating the next issue.

 - You can mention other users in the Description or Comment field so that an email message will be sent to the user's email address (registered with their JIRA account) upon clicking the Update button.
 See for details.